reaktor/chef-debian/README.md

 Intended for use in Debian, but could be modified for other Apt based platforms.
 Tested on Debian 6.0 Squeeze and Debian 7 Wheezy.

+Notifications of the `debian_repository` resource require Chef 11 or newer.
+Otherwise the cookbook should also work with Chef 10.

 Requires [apt](http://community.opscode.com/cookbooks/apt) community cookbook.

 Recipes